 4. Posting bad food pics.
 If your food doesn't look good in photos no one is going to want to "like" your post except maybe your best friend out of obligation.
 Remember pictures come out best with natural lighting.

 Take Action: Turn off your flash and take your plate of food to a table by a window then snap the photo.
-Also, browse our new stock photo library for food pics that match your menu items.
+Take advantage of my $5 Custom Creatives to enhance your images!

 - Log into your facebook page.